LBCrion/sfwbar/doc/sfwbar.rst

 SwayWinCmd <string>
   send a command over Sway IPC applicable to a current window

+MpdCmd <string>
+  send a command to Music Player Daemon

 SetMonitor <string>
   move bar to a given monitor